 If you cannot find a COA on the website of the CBD seller you’re considering, move on.
 Legitimate CBD oil brands will have nothing to hide.

-You can view an example of a CBD COA here.
+You can view examples of CBD COAs here.

 #2 – Ideally, Choose “Nano-Sized Microemulsion” CBD

 The quality of CBD oil varies greatly.
 One of the most important factors in determining the quality and potency of a CBD product is the method in which the CBD is emulsified.
 Any quality CBD oil will at least boast “Liposomal Emulsion”, but ideally use “Nano-Sized Emulsion”.

 - Standard Emulsion: Large particles, poor absorption.
 Lowest quality and lowest price oils.

 - Liposomal Emulsion: Smaller particles, good absorption.
 Price will be slightly higher than cheap oils.

 - Nano-Sized Emulsion: Smallest particles, excellent absorption.
 Very few CBD brands produce their oils this way.

 #3 – Choose a Product With “No Detectable” THC